France Chair 1956

 In 1954 France & Daverkosen accounted for 60% of all Danish furniture exports and the factory employed 350 people at its peak.
 In 1957, the company changed its name to France & Son, when his son James France joined the company.
 In 1966 the company was sold to Poul Cadovius.

-The FJ 136, or the France Chair as it is also known, was designed for the American market in the late 1950s and was originally delivered flat-packed, which was France’s business idea and the main driver for his phenomenal success on the American market.
+The France Chair, or the FJ 136 as it is also known, was designed for the American market in the late 1950s.
+It was originally delivered flat-packed as knock-down furniture, which was France’s business idea and the main driver for his phenomenal success on the American market.

 1956, relaunched in 2016